J-O-B/manage-my-web/readme.md

 ### Languages
-> 1. HTML / HTML5
+1. HTML / HTML5

-HTML makes up the foundation of this project, including all content.
+>HTML makes up the foundation of this project, including all content.

-> 2. CSS / CSS3
+2. CSS / CSS3

-CSS3 is used for all styling throught this application.
+>CSS3 is used for all styling throught this application.

-> 3. JavaScript / jQuery
+3. JavaScript / jQuery

-JavaScript is used to manipulate data prior to passing it to Python based frameworks.
+>JavaScript is used to manipulate data prior to passing it to Python based frameworks.
 Javascript is also used to help add interactive features, such as showing and hiding information.
 This allows more content to be provided, in a UX friendly way and avoid information overload.

-> 4. Python / Django
+4. Python / Django

-Django provides the framework of this entire project.
+>Django provides the framework of this entire project.
 Handling all urls, and specific functionality features is provided by Python.
 This allows Manage My Web the ability to manipulate, data and direct information in various directions.
+>

-For example, all contact forms, as well as sending emails, will capture user credentials such as name and email, and populate a database of "leads" which may be used to market products and other services in the future.
+>For example, all contact forms, as well as sending emails, will capture user credentials such as name and email, and populate a database of "leads" which may be used to market products and other services in the future.

 ### Frameworks, Libraries & Other
 1. Gitpod

-> GitPod was used to develop the project.
+    GitPod was used to develop the project.
 2. Git

-> Git was used for version control to commit to Git and push to GitHub.
+    Git was used for version control to commit to Git and push to GitHub.
 3. GitHub

-> GitHub is used to host the project files.
+    GitHub is used to host the project files.
 4. cPanel

-> cPanel is used to store all deployed files.
+    cPanel is used to store all deployed files.
 5. Google Fonts

-> Google fonts is used to provide custom fonts to this project.
+    Google fonts is used to provide custom fonts to this project.
 6. FontAwesome

-> FontAwesome is used for all icons.
+    FontAwesome is used for all icons.
 7. BOTUI

-> The BOTUI javascript framework is used for automated chat functionality.
+    The BOTUI javascript framework is used for automated chat functionality.

 ---------------------
 ## **Testing**